Partitions and Limits#

 Partitions#

-In SLURM multiple nodes can be grouped into partitions which are sets of nodes with associated limits for wall-clock time, job size, etc. These limits are hard limits for the jobs and can just be overruled by QOS (quality of service).
+In Slurm multiple nodes can be grouped into partitions which are sets of nodes with associated limits for wall-clock time, job size, etc. These limits are hard limits for the jobs and can only be overruled by QOS (quality of service).
 The defined partitions can overlap, i.e. one node might be contained in several partitions.

 $ sinfo -o "%.11P %.5a %.10l %.14F %.20f %N" -p compute,gpu,shared,interactive